 For a very long time, Kodak was the biggest name in photography, dominating every aspect of the photo world, from cameras to film and developing chemicals.
 It's far less dominant in the digital present, but don't count Kodak out yet.
 The company's latest product is a mobile photo printer called the Kodak Photo Printer Mini, and it's aimed squarely at the smartphone photographers and social-network sharing that informs casual photography today.
 The printer isn't perfect, but it does a whole lot right, providing high-quality prints at an affordable price.
+As far as mobile solutions go, it's the best photo printer we've seen for on-the-go prints.

 The compact printer earns its "Mini" moniker with an oblong design that measures 3 x 6 x 0.9 inches, making it small enough to slip into a coat pocket, purse or backpack.
 It's slightly larger than other pocket-size photo printers, but it prints larger photos, which measure 2.1 x 3.4 inches: The Polaroid Zip's photos are business-card-size 2 x 3-inch prints, and the Fujifilm Instax Share SP3 prints photos on a 2.4-inch square.